2020 Amshipora murders: Response

 In August 2020, the investigation into the Amshipora killings was widely reported on social media and several political leaders made statements calling for an investigation.
 Iltija Mufti, the daughter of Peoples Democratic Party president Mehbooba Mufti stated that the inquiry should be extended to other recent encounter cases in which bodies had been buried in unknown graves.
 Communist Party of India (Marxist) leader M.Y.
 Tarigami called for a court-led investigation into the incident.
 On 18 August 2020, the Centre of Indian Trade Unions (CITU) filed a complaint about the encounter with the National Human Rights Commission, calling for an investigation.

 Following the DNA identification and confirmation of their identities, former Jammu and Kashmir Chief Minister, Omar Abdullah, posted on Twitter that the bodies of three murdered men should be exhumed and returned to their families for proper burial.
 Former Jammu and Kashmir Chief Minister Farooq Abdullah called for compensation to the victims' families in a session in the Lok Sabha of the Indian Parliament.

 In January 2021, Brigadier Katoch, who had announced details about the alleged encounter to the press that were later revealed to be false, was the recipient of the Yudh Seva Medal, a gallantry award from the Government of India.

+The Court Martial has convicted Captain Bhoopendra Singh for the encounter, and ultimately awarded a life sentence for the crime.